 - Substitute balsamic vinegar for the red wine vinegar.

-- These toppings and vinaigrette would taste great on almost any vegetable.
-Replace the green beans with another vegetable of your choice.
+- Replace the green beans with another vegetable of your choice.
+The toppings and vinaigrette would taste great on almost any vegetable.

 Make Ahead Ideas